Published by Jeremy. Last Updated on July 10, 2023.

 No matter what you do, however, your seat choices will be fine.
 So grab some based on your budget and don't look back!

 PPG Paints Arena has a modest parking garage as well as a number of large surface lots located just across the street from the venue.

 The parking garage runs $43, and many of the surface lots are just a few bucks cheaper ($35 for closer lots and $28 for further).

 Most garages near PPG Paints Arena are private lots and implement surge prices on game days, typically over $20 but prices may vary.

 What is worth noting, however, is that while these parking options are plentiful, game day traffic (especially around rush hour on weeknights) makes getting in to some of these lots a bit of a nightmare.
 (It is safe to assume anything east of Grant Street will be gridlock unless coming through the Hill District.)

 In many cases you can park at a city garage downtown, walk 10-15 minutes, and get in just as fast as those parking across the street (while also saving a chunk of money in the process)!

-We prefer to park at the Liberty and Smithfield Garage in the Cultural District which is about a 10 minute walk from the stadium and is $6 flat rate.
+We prefer to park at the Liberty and Smithfield Garage in the Cultural District which is about a 10 minute walk from the stadium and is $8 flat rate on nights and weekends.
 Saving time in traffic and a great deal of money never felt so good!